Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Experiment

 \subsection{Main Results}

-The evaluation results on the six multi-step reasoning benchmarks are shown in Table~\ref{Tab:main_exp}.
-And we have the following key observations and analyses.
+The main evaluation results are shown in Table~\ref{Tab:main_exp}, while the full results of long video understanding are in Table~$3$ of Appendix.
+The key observations are summarized as follows.

-\textbf{Overall Analysis.} Conan substantially surpasses its base model Qwen2.5-VL-7B-Instruct across all benchmarks, with average accuracy gains exceeding 10\%.
-Remarkably, Conan also outperforms the advanced GPT-4o on most benchmarks, underscoring its superior capabilities of multi-step, evidence-grounded reasoning.
-Furthermore, two advanced text-CoT models (\eg Video-R1 and VideoChat-R1) perform notably worse than Conan, demonstrating the effectiveness of the identification–reasoning–action mechanism in grounding reasoning on accurate visual evidence.
-In addition, compared with concurrent Video-CoT approaches (\eg Video-MTR and Rewatch-R1), Conan exhibits stronger multi-hop reasoning abilities, highlighting the superiority of accurate evidence identification.
+\\ \textbf{Overall Analysis.} Across video reasoning benchmarks, Conan substantially surpasses its base model Qwen2.5-VL-7B-Instruct with an average accuracy gain of over $10$\%.
+Remarkably, Conan also outperforms the advanced GPT-4o on most benchmarks (\eg, Video-Holmes, VRBench, Human-P\&C, and LongVideoReason), underscoring its superior capabilities of multi-step, evidence-grounded reasoning.
+And the two text-CoT models (\eg, Video-R1 and VideoChat-R1) perform notably worse than Conan, demonstrating the advantages of visual evidence identification and retrieval.
+Moreover, Conan consistently outperforms video-CoT approaches (\eg, Video-MTR and Rewatch-R1), showcasing more precise evidence localization, and more effective frame retrieval of Conan.
+Notably, Conan also generalizes well to long video understanding tasks, with an average improvement of $6.9$\%, proving the robustness and scalability of our framework. \\ \textbf{Conan as an Evidence Retriever.} To further assess Conan's evidence localization capability, we compare different models used as evidence retriever, each selecting up to 16 key frames per video for Qwen2.5-VL-7B-Instruct to perform question answering.
+As shown in Figure~\ref{Fig:sampler}, Conan yields the highest performance, highlighting its superior ability to identify informative visual evidence.
+Additional results under varying frame settings and base models are provided in Appendix~C.2.
+And training dynamics can be found in Appendix~C.3.